Information to Get You Started

 - Take your child for his or her first dental visit between 6 and 12 months of age.

 If you have dental benefits as part of your health plan coverage, you can call the Customer Service phone number on the back of your ID card to find a dentist in your area.
-Medicaid, Family Health Plus and Child Health Plus members can call Healthplex at
+Medicaid and Child Health Plus members can call DentaQuest at

 Get Smoke Free